churbr/react-basics/README.md

 <br />

 #### Part 2: Behind the scene
 Now, that we're done with the JSX.
-Behind the scene, React then compiles the JSX code and transforms it to another form of code that the browser can understand.
+Behind the scene, React then transpiles the JSX code and transforms it to another form of code that the browser can understand.

 This transformation is done using a core function from React API:
 <details>